-Microservice systems have very different characteristics to previous architectures.
-Whereas the system as a whole may live for a long time, its components – containers – do not.
+Microservice systems have very different characteristics from previous architectures.
+Whereas the system as a whole may live for a long time, its components – the containers – do not.
 They live and die quickly.

-This new situation is very challenging for many areas of software engineering.
-One of them is monitoring – how can an operator make sure that a system remains healthy if existing monitoring tools cannot deal with this new reality?
+This new situation presents new challenges to many areas of software engineering.
+One of them is monitoring – how can an operator make sure that a system remains healthy if existing monitoring tools are unable to function in this new reality?